plexus-money/contracts/test/README.md

 ## Run The Tests

-To run the tests, make sure you install the latest version of [node.js](https://nodejs.org/en/) and then install `truffle` globally i.e. `npm install -g truffle`
+To run the tests, make sure you install the latest version of [node.js](https://nodejs.org/en/), [yarn](https://yarnpkg.com/getting-started/install) and then finally install `truffle` globally i.e. `npm install -g truffle`

+Then install the required node dependencies i.e. `yarn install` and then finally run the tests via the command `truffle test --network teams`

 ### Test Setup